About This Job

 Position-Specific Details:

-Location: Office Public Health / Bureau of Sanitarian Services / St. Landry Parish
+Location: Office of Public Health / Bureau of Sanitarian Services / East Baton Rouge Parish

 How To Apply: